Soumyajit0803/traffic-control-system/README.md

 # Future Scope
 1. **Tuning the parameters:** Currently the parameters used are purely based on logic and there is no proof behind it.
-The control system can be refined with feedback from drivers.
+The control system can be refined with feedback from drivers which cab be probably used to train a model.
+2. **Upgradation to multiple lanes:** The traffic control can be upgraded to manage traffic for multiple lanes crossing each other.
+New determinants include the calculation of traffic and pedestrian densities alongwith road condition for other crossing lanes.